sikorka/enviro/c/pico/pico-test/serialnumber/README.md

     $ sudo ls -la /dev/cu.*
     crw-rw-rw-  1 root  wheel  0x16000001  2 Aug 15:45 /dev/cu.BLTH

-This must be my hub, that does not work well with Pico, for some reason.

 After changing the USB connection I was able to run the code on Pico, as seen in Thonny: